-Statistical Reports on Overdose Deaths
+Statistical Reports on Overdose Deaths in BC

 These detailed reports from the Coroner’s office show fentanyl overdose fatalities according to month, day of week, age, sex, health authority (including a breakdown of townships and cities), and type of substance mixed with fentanyl.

 The BC Centre for Disease Control provides Overdose Data Reports that include coroners reports and maps showing overdose response from first responders.

 Provincial Government Reports